c-minz/Python-causets/README.md

 The class `EmbeddedCauset` extends `Causet` and is able to handle the coordinates of events (their embedding) in a given region of a spacetime.
 Instances of this class can be plotted (including light-cones where implemented).
 The subclass `SprinkledCauset` further adds the functionality to create a new causet or add more events to it via sprinkling the spacetime region.

 # Examples and testing
 Most of the implemented code has been tested in `unittest` modules, named `test_...`.
-Some of these modules also contain some examples.
+Some of these modules also contain causet examples.

 A simple demonstration is given in the file `demo.py`, which generates a sprinkle in 3-dimensional de Sitter space, for example, as shown by the following plot:
 ![Example plot for a sprinkle in de Sitter spacetime](demo.png)